List of birds of Colombia

 This is a list of the bird species recorded in Colombia.
-According to the South American Classification Committee (SACC) of the American Ornithological Society (AOS), the avifauna of Colombia has 1863 confirmed species.
-Of them, 84 are endemic, three have been introduced by humans, and 65 are rare or vagrants.
+According to the South American Classification Committee (SACC) of the American Ornithological Society (AOS), the avifauna of Colombia has 1912 confirmed species.
+Of them, 84 are endemic, four have been introduced by humans, and 78 are rare or vagrants.
 One of the endemic species is believed to be extinct.
-An additional 37 species are hypothetical (see below).
+An additional 39 species are unconfirmed (see below).

-The Colombian province of San Andrés and Providencia is much closer to Nicaragua than to the South American mainland, so the SACC does not address records there.
-A 2015 publication adds 17 species whose only Colombian records are from that province and also five species to the mainland list.
-Three of the 17 are also considered hypothetical.
-A 2020 publication adds four more species (one offshore sighting, two vagrants to the mainland, and one vagrant to San Andrés and Providencia).
+The Colombian department of San Andrés and Providencia is much closer to Nicaragua than to the South American mainland, so the SACC does not address records there.
+A 2015 publication adds 16 species whose only Colombian records are from that province and also five species to the mainland list.
+It also does not include one species that the SACC recognizes.
+Three of the 16 are also considered hypothetical.
+A 2020 publication adds two more species (one offshore vagrant and a vagrant to the mainland).
 (The SACC does not address records from more than 200 miles offshore.)
-Another vagrant species whose published record has not been evaluated by the SACC is also included.

-The total number of species presented here is 1925.
-Of them, 87 are endemic and 71 are vagrants.
+Unless noted otherwise, the list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are those of the SACC.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

-Unless noted otherwise, the list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+The total number of species presented here is 2037.
+Of them, 87 are endemic, 138 are vagrants, and one species is of uncertain origin.
+Included are 56 species listed in a 1959 publication; none of them have been confirmed by the SACC since then.
+Six species listed in GBIF are included; they also are unconfirmed by the SACC.

-The following tags have been used to highlight several categories.
+The following tags have been used to highlight several categories of occurrence.